 Before the season started, my housemate Lorraine Harner and I sat down with the Burpee catalog.
 She was the expert and I was learning about gardening (my experience keeping hanging baskets of grape ivy and wandering jew alive in my studio apartment didn’t count).
 The house had an established vegetable garden, and Lorraine knew all about roto-tilling, making furrows, and getting people to help with the weeding.
 We scrutinized the pages together and picked out a dozen varieties of lettuce, two or three kinds of zucchini and yellow crookneck squash, bush beans, peppers, French radishes, melons, kohlrabi, chard, scallions, arugula (it was the hot new thing then), various other herbs, and about six kinds of tomatoes, including yellow and orange varieties.
 Lorraine also ordered marigolds.
 They’re smelly, she said, and they’ll keep the rabbits away.

 It was a most delicious and magical summer.
-I still have a snapshot of myself, shovel and hoe in hand, in my bikini, and a picture of the group before one of our parties, in our hippie garb and long hair.
+I’m very fond of the snapshot of myself in my bikini, shovel and hoe in hand, and love this picture of the group in our hippie garb and long hair, before one of our parties,

 After the official season was over, I spent a few days at the house with my mother, who was visiting from California.
 We wore old sweaters and walked around the nearly deserted streets of East Hampton Village (this was way before Trina Turk and Michael Kors were there).
 The now-abandoned vegetable garden was a lesson in the short lifecycle of living things: crumbled brown and yellow leaves on the ground; the remaining lettuces bolted and gone to seed; huge seedy squashes with tangled stems all out of control.
 Hidden behind decaying melon leaves were tomato bushes sagging under the weight of bright orange fruits we’d completely forgotten about.
 They were weird, off-putting tomatoes, looking more like persimmons.
 I picked one and took a bite.
 Wow.
 Wow.
 There has never, in the history of the world, been a tomato flavor like that.
 Deep and rich and juicy and earthy.
 That weekend, Mom and I ate them sliced and baked and in salads and on sandwiches.
 We took them home to neighbors in my apartment building.
 I left the rest in a crate at the side of Springs Fireplace Road for anyone driving by to take.